adel-haidar/my-website/README.md

 # Personal Website

 This project is a simple React + TypeScript website built with Vite.
-It contains a main landing page and a placeholder for language learning articles.
+It contains a main landing page and a articles about language learning and tech.

 ## Available Scripts